spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

   return cb(str);
 }

-add(1,2,logTheAnswer); // What will this return
+add(1,2,logTheAnswer); // What will this return?
-add(1,2,add5ToAnswer); // What will this return
+add(1,2,add5ToAnswer); // What will this return?

-concatenate(1,2,logTheAnswer); // What will this return
+concatenate(1,2,logTheAnswer); // What will this return?
-concatenate(1,2,add5ToAnswer); // What will this return
+concatenate(1,2,add5ToAnswer); // What will this return?
 ```

 ## Array.prototype.forEach

 So far, in order to iterate through an array, we've used the for-loop.
 Now that
 we know about callbacks, it's time to introduce another method that allows us
 to iterate through arrays: `Array.prototype.forEach`.
-This is method accepts a callback and an optional 'thisArg'.
+This method accepts a callback and an optional 'thisArg'.

 The callback will be passed three arguments: